-Fried Minted Artichokes – A new addition to the Spring garden
+Fried Baby Artichokes with Creamy Garlic Mint Aioli- A new addition to the Spring garden

-These fried artichoke hearts are perfect for Spring.
+These fried baby artichoke hearts are perfect for Spring.
 Every spring, Diane and I go through the annual “What veggies are we going to plant?” ritual.
 First the weather starts to warm and we begin to crave more than leafy greens, sugar snap peas, radishes, and carrots.
-We’ll hit Home Depot and nearly buy a bunch of boring varieties which we don’t really want but that is all they have because is it too early in the season.
+We’ll hit our local nurseries and garden sections of the home improvement stores and nearly buy a bunch of boring varieties which we don’t really want but that is all they have because is it too early in the season.
 We’ll barely hold off on purchasing, then two days later the weather will drop winter cold again and we congratulate ourselves on not buying too early.
 Repeat two more times.

 Growing Artichokes

-The main reason I want to grow the artichokes is for the baby artichokes.
-I love them.
-So cute and tender I could just eat them up.
-Wait… I do eat them up.
+The main reason we want to grow the artichokes is for the baby artichokes.
+So cute and tender we could just eat them up.
+Wait… we do eat them up.
 Strip them, then slice, fry, salt, and devour them.
-Sounds a little S&M like, but it sure is tasty.
+It sure is tasty.

 If you like the crunchy outer leaves feel free to strip a little less.
 You can always strip more leaves off after frying if you change your mind.
 You can also make this with the “adult” artichokes, but you might want to scoop out the choke (the little hairs over the heart.)